Skip to content

 type: scriptTells Espanso to run an external program

-argsCommand-line arguments: the executable path and the form config file
+argsCommand-line arguments: executable path and form config file

 Why `force_mode: clipboard`?